 In addition, the Company earns revenue by providing storage solutions for precious metals and numismatic coins for financial institutions, dealers, investors and collectors worldwide and by providing storage and order-fulfillment services to our retail customers.
-These revenue streams are complements to our trading activity, and represents less than one percent of our revenues.
+These revenue streams are complementary to our trading activity, and represents less than 1% of our revenues.